alexkonoplevgmailcom/storage-s3-light/README.md

 - **📊 Structured Logging** - Comprehensive logging with structured data
 - **⚡ High Performance** - Optimized for speed and reliability
 - **🔧 Easy Configuration** - Simple setup with appsettings.json or code configuration
-- **🪣 S3 Compatible** - Works with AWS S3, MinIO, and other S3-compatible storage
+- **🪣 Universal S3 Compatibility** - Works with ANY S3-compatible storage including AWS S3, MinIO, NetApp StorageGRID, DigitalOcean Spaces, and more

 ## 📦 Installation